The plan

 Implementing the particles

 Now that I understand how the original shader works, I can create better snow particles.
 The original particles had a bug where they glitched after a while.
+They also had some visual artifacts.

 Let's implement the nice-looking particles first, without the 3D scene, and then I will think about how to integrate them with the shader.